Wednesday, April 10, 2013

 The Heavy Vehicle Driver Fact Sheet number 4 clearly states:

-• A manual distraction is when you take your hands off the wheel..."
+- A manual distraction is when you take your hands off the wheel..."

-• A visual distraction is anything that takes your eyes off the road.." and
+- A visual distraction is anything that takes your eyes off the road.." and

-• A cognitive distraction is anything that takes your mind off the driving task."
+- A cognitive distraction is anything that takes your mind off the driving task."

-When it comes to safety, a B-double is not even a remotely safe way of transporting 30,000 litres of petrol.
-Petrol is dangerous enough when it is stationary, but why in the name of Google would any sane person think it is safe to put a poisonous, flammable, heavy, carcinogenic liquid in motion at 110 kilometres per hour, guided only by the wit and will of the lowest paid bidder who needs to be told that his fellow workmates have, just by doing their job, already killed 7 people this year.
+Petrol is dangerous enough when it is stationary, but why in the name of Google would any sane person think it is safe to put a poisonous, flammable, heavy, carcinogenic liquid in motion through public streets knowing the probability of a fatal accident and the 'acceptable' standard of training has already resulted in the deaths of 7 people this year (2013).

 References: